 Coverage of Day Care Procedures under Health Insurance in India

-Traditionally, only hospitalizations more than 24-hours were covered under health insurance.
+Traditionally, only hospitalizations of more than 24-hours were covered under health insurance.

-For instance, earlier patients were required to stay longer for hospitalization of cataract, kidney stone surgeries, or heart surgery like angioplasty - these treatments are now carried out within hours and the patient is ready to be discharged even on the same day.
-These treatments are called Day Care Procedures.
+For instance, earlier patients were required to stay longer for hospitalization of cataracts, kidney stone surgeries, or heart surgery like angioplasty - these treatments, known as Day Care Treatments are now carried out within hours and the patient is ready to be discharged even on the same day.

 What is a Day Care procedure?